 'Dune: Part Two' will explore the mythic journey of Paul Atreides as he unites with Chani and the Fremen while on a warpath of revenge against the conspirators who destroyed his family.
 Facing a choice between the love of his life and the fate of the known universe, he endeavors to prevent a terrible future only he can foresee.

 "The second part of the story is definitely more cinematic, so there's numbers of scenes that I can't wait to attack," Villeneuve told A.frame.
 "That's my favorite part of the book, so it's going to be a lot of fun, and I'm deeply inspired...
 What will be interesting is how to make sure we don't repeat ourselves."

 When does the movie come out?

-What cast members are returning from 'Dune: Part One'?
+Which cast members are returning from 'Part One'?

 What actors are joining the cast for 'Part Two'?

-Those friends include cinematographer Greig Fraser, composer Hans Zimmer, film editor Joe Walker, production designer Patrice Vermette, and special effects supervisor Paul Lambert, — all of whom won Oscars for their work on Part One.
+"I'm working mostly with the same crew, so it is like going back to revisit old friends," the filmmaker previously told A.frame.
+Those friends include cinematographer Greig Fraser, composer Hans Zimmer, film editor Joe Walker, production designer Patrice Vermette, and special effects supervisor Paul Lambert — all of whom won Oscars for their work on Dune.